Brief Facts and Procedural History:

 Around June 2000, Kunal called the appellants father and informed him that he was at Gauhati with Hema.
 On persuasion of the appellant’s father and mother, Hema agreed to return to Mumbai and stay with them.
-The marriage between Hema and Kunal have also been stated to be annulled during this time.
+The marriage between Hema and Kunal has also been stated to be annulled during this time.
 It was then alleged by Kunal that he started receiving threat calls from the father of the appellants.
 Thereafter, Kunal’s marriage was rescheduled with another girl and the wedding was fixed in the month of November 2001.
 In the month of April 2001, Kunal left for Mahabaleshwar in his Maruti car.
 At that time, as it is alleged, the family members of the appellant had murdered Kunal.
 A ground was raised that since Kunal had scheduled his marriage with another girl the family members of the appellant had developed a grudge against him and thereby conspired to kill him.
 All of the family members were prosecuted for the offences under section 302 read with section 120B of the Indian penal code, 1860 and section 302 read with section 120B of the Arms Act.

 |Appeal preferred by the appellant||Appeal preferred by the Co-Accused|